bkerler/AutoSatTracker-ESP/README.md

 and retains a bit of the object orientation that I imposed in that code.

-## Additional tools + modifications by B. Kerler (c) 2019
+## Additional tools + modifications by B. Kerler (c) 2019-2025

 - Make sure to update both sun.h and wmm.h regulary

 - To update wmm.h, download WMM.COF from [https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml](https://www.ncei.noaa.gov/products/world-magnetic-model/wmm-coefficients) and use tools/wmmconverter.py
   to convert to wmm.h.
-Next update needs to be done End of December 2020
+Next update needs to be done end of December 2029

 - The sun coefficients need to be updated in approx. 2030